machineCYC/SideProjects/06-Kaggle-HousePricesAdvancedRegTech/README.md

 ## Purpose: House Prices Predict

-每一間房子透過 79 個特正來描述，希望透過這些特徵來對房子做定價
+The goal is to predict the sales price for each house.
+Each house has 79 features to describe the building.

+For each house Id in the test set, you must predict the value of the SalePrice variable.

+Submissions are evaluated on [Root-Mean-Squared-Error (RMSE)](https://en.wikipedia.org/wiki/Root-mean-square_deviation) between the logarithm of the predicted value and the logarithm of the observed sales price.
+(Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally.)

 ## Data 簡介

-- train.csv: 訓練資料，包含 1460 筆資料, 81 個欄位
+- train.csv: Training data, including 1460 datas, 81 features
-- test.csv - 測試資料，包含 1459 筆資料, 80 個欄位
+- test.csv - Testing data, including 1459 data, 80 features
-- data_description.txt: 完整的資料描述，包含每個欄位說明。
+- data_description.txt: Describe the detail for each house, including features introduction.
-- sample_submission.csv: 一個 submit 的標準格式，包含資料 id 和銷售金額
+- sample_submission.csv: A standard submission file format, including house id and SalePrice.

 ## Summary